bluewoods127/AMPG/README.md

-This is code for paper Provable policy gradient methods for average-reward Markov potential games
+This is code for paper Provable Policy Gradient Methods for Average-Reward Markov Potential Games

 oracle.py is for appendix A.1